 Despite a rain delay and Tatis Jr.'s injury, the Padres' potent offense and strong bullpen secured a 9-4 victory over the Pirates, beginning their road trip with a win.

-The Padres’ bullpen, considered one of the best in the league, proved their worth, shutting down the Pirates’ late-game rallies despite several near misses.
-Jeremiah Estrada, in particular, was dominant, striking out all three batters he faced in the seventh.
+The Padres' bullpen, widely considered one of the best in the league, showed exactly why.
+They shut down the Pirates' late-game rallies, even when things got a little dicey.
+Jeremiah Estrada was especially impressive, striking out all three batters he faced in the seventh.
+It was clutch pitching when it mattered most.

 FAQ